 Dr. Monga holds the Endowed Research Chair in Experimental Pathology and the Vice-Chair of the Division of Experimental Pathology, Department of Pathology, University of Pittsburgh.
 Dr. Monga is a Professor of Pathology (Division of Cellular & Molecular Pathology) and a Professor of Medicine (Division of Gastroenterology, Hepatology & Nutrition), University of Pittsburgh School of Medicine.
-He also serves as the Director of the McGowan Institute’s Cellular Approaches to Tissue Engineering and Regeneration (CATER) Program and its Trainee Career Advancement Program (MTCAP).
+He also serves as the Director of the McGowan Institute’s Cellular Approaches to Tissue Engineering and Regeneration (CATER) Program.
 In addition, he is a Faculty Member of the Pittsburgh Cancer Institute’s Molecular and Cellular Biology Program.

 Dr. Monga holds an MD in medicine and surgery from Dayanand Medical College and Hospital, Ludhiana, and Punjab University, Chandigarh, India.
 Prior to arriving at the University, Dr. Monga completed a multidisciplinary internship at the Dayanand Medical College and Hospital and several fellowships.
 He participated in a Postdoctoral Fellowship in Gastroenterology/ Molecular Biology at Temple University Fels Cancer Institute, Philadelphia, and the Veterans Association Medical Center in Washington, DC, and a Research Fellowship in Gastroenterology/Molecular Biology at the Georgetown University Hospital and Veterans Affairs Medical Center in Washington, DC.
 Additionally, he held the position of Medical Officer in Charge at the Dayanand Medical College and Hospital, Department of Social and Preventative Medicine, before coming to Pittsburgh.